mehdizareii79/mehdizareii79.github.io/README.md

 - [x] Add text showing last updated date.
 - [x] Add a news section for latest updates.
 - [x] Use a SVG image for my name in Chinese.
+- [x] Filter out big files to reduce git history size.
+- [x] Squash and rewrite for a better git history
 - [ ] Update the publication section.
 - [ ] Move selected projects into its own page.
-- [ ] Filter out big files in the history, rewrite it, and open source the repo.

 ## Reference